Quantco/spox/README.md

 ## Why use Spox?

 A common application of ONNX is converting models from various frameworks.
-This requires replicating its runtime behaviour with ONNX operators.
+This requires replicating their runtime behaviour with ONNX operators.
 In the past this has been a major challenge.
 Based on our experience, we designed Spox from the ground up to make the process of writing converters (and ONNX models in general) as easy as possible.